cmcilhenny/cmcilhenny.github.io/_posts/2014-06-26-what-is-nodejs.md

 title: What is nodejs
 ---

-Hello World... css coming soon...
+Hello World. css coming soon.

 What is Node?
 ===========

 ### nodejs.org definition

-"Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices."
+>Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.

 ### Some other definitions